alekfourierwestover/yearbook2020/README.md

 - server stuff:
 	- you dont need to be logged in to getProfiles for instance,
 	- need to make sure that you can only get your messages

+- do a test with lots of people using it
+- static pages